hankjordan/devices/README.md

 ## Supported platforms

 - Linux (`lspci` and `lsusb` required)
-- Windows (Windows 7+ / Wine)
+- Windows (Windows 7+ / Wine not supported)

-## Implementation Note
+## Implementation Notes

+Wine provides the APIs this library needs to function, but it does not return all the information necessary to build the `DeviceInfo` struct.
+When running on Wine, `Devices::get()` will return `Error::UnsupportedPlatform`.

 On Linux, this library works by creating a subprocess to gather device information and parsing the result.
 Pulling device information from a platform-specific API would be preferred.
 PRs welcome.

 [img_crates]: https://img.shields.io/crates/v/devices.svg
 [img_doc]: https://img.shields.io/badge/rust-documentation-blue.svg